Trends in Psychiatry and Psychotherapy

-The impact of inflammatory and metabolic markers on depression, anxiety, and cognition after COVID-19: A narrative review
+The impact of inflammatory and metabolic markers on depression, anxiety, and cognition after COVID-19: a narrative review

 Elton Jorge Bessa Diniz, Fulvio Alexandre Scorza, Fabrício Maués Santos Rodrigues, Claudia Berlim de Mello, Tatiana Carvalho de Souza Bonetti, Karina Ramalho Bortoluci, Jair de Jesus Mari